michelin/Continuous-Architecture-Toolkit/landing/content/pages/home.md

   title: Continuous Architecture
   baseline: |-
    Continuous Architecture offers guiding ideas, practices, rituals and methods.
 Unlike most existing enterprise architecture or agile at scale frameworks, Continuous Architecture:
+  values:
     - Starts from your problems instead of promoting generic organizational or architecture models
     - Operationalizes the shift from project to product
     - Leverages the power of modern software engineering practices
-   - And is truly open
+    - Is truly open
   call_to_action:
     text: Start your journey
     url: /docs/start-your-journey/start-your-journey.html